victoryuwaoma/DAPA-Predictive-analysis-on-Diabetes-using-Machine-learning/README.md

 For the appliction to run on your local machine, you would need to install the following:
 1. R
 2. R Studio

-you can get them on R's official website https://rstudio.com/products/rstudio/download/
+You can get them on R's official website https://rstudio.com/products/rstudio/download/